meteorkees/BatchFFfileFramesOneMP4/README.md

 Next; Copy-paste the desired FFfiles into a folder somewhere on your system and remember the location.
 Now you are ready to run the script by:

-1. make sure vRMS is activate:
+1. make sure vRMS is activated:
 ````
 source vRMS/bin/activate
 ````